Environmental sustainability grants

 The Lake Macquarie Environmental Sustainability Grants Program is designed to support community-initiated projects that improve our local environment and inspire environmentally sustainable behaviour within Lake Macquarie City.

-Not-for-profit community organisations such as groups, clubs and schools located or operating within Lake Macquarie are eligible to apply.
+Not-for-profit community organisations such as groups, clubs and school P&C groups located or operating within Lake Macquarie are eligible to apply.

 Up to $3000 is available per grant application.
 The number of grant applications funded each round is limited.

 Community based sustainability projects that meet the grant guidelines and benefit the local environment and the community are eligible for funding.

 Sustainability is not just about veggie gardens and compost bins, think broadly about what your group could do to:

 - encourage sustainable community behaviours (for example reduce resource consumption, increase adoption of active transport).